OVECJOE/AirBnB_clone_v2/web_flask/README.md

-# #0x04-AirBnB Clone - Web Framework
+# Web Flask

-Here, we practiced on using flask in building the web application.
-That means we made the content more dynamic by generating data on the fly.
+This is a project that shows how dynamic web pages can be built with the Flask web application module.
+See [TASKS](TASKS.md) for the requirements of this project.